oldtools/v0rt3X/ReadMe.md

 The lrdeploy.exe file will compile and deploy v0rt3X project source files and website to github.

-Included with the binary installer or portable version are 7za.exe and aria2c.exe, both of which are required for v0rt3X to operate properly.
+Included with the binary installer and portable versions are 7za.exe and aria2c.exe, both of which are required for v0rt3X to operate properly.